Principal Bundles and Gauge Theories: Lagrangian Gauge Theories of the Yang-Mills Kind

 The bundle metric $h$ can be seen to be of even more physical importance than we have seen so far by computing its curvature scalar.
-This terrible (but trivial!) computation, which I shall omit (see \cite{blegau}), gives the following wonderful theorem. \begin{theorem} Let us write $\mathcal{S}_h$ for the curvature scalar of $h$ (which, by remark \ref{rem:isom}, is constant along fibres of $\pis$ and therefore descends to a function on $M$), $\mathcal{S}_g$ for that of $g$ and $\mathcal{S}_k$ for that of $k$ (which is constant, since, by invariance of $k$, $G$ acts transitively on itself by $k$-isometries by left multiplication).
+This lengthy (but straightforward) computation, which I shall omit (see \cite{blegau}), gives the following theorem. \begin{theorem} Let us write $\mathcal{S}_h$ for the curvature scalar of $h$ (which, by remark \ref{rem:isom}, is constant along fibres of $\pis$ and therefore descends to a function on $M$), $\mathcal{S}_g$ for that of $g$ and $\mathcal{S}_k$ for that of $k$ (which is constant, since, by invariance of $k$, $G$ acts transitively on itself by $k$-isometries by left multiplication).
 Then, we have an equality of smooth functions on $M$:

-\end{theorem} We see that this action density involves both the contribution of a Yang-Mills action density, as well as the Einstein-Hilbert action density.
-This means that the corresponding action functional is stationary for values $(g,\omega)$ for the spacetime metric and the principal $G$-connection respectively if and only if $g$ satisfies the vacuum Einstein equation and $\Omega^\omega$ satisfies the vacuum Yang-Mills equation.
+\end{theorem} We see that this action density involves contributions from both a Yang-Mills action density and the Einstein-Hilbert action density.
+Up to the constant term $\mathcal{S}_k$ (which is zero for Abelian one-dimensional fibres, and otherwise contributes a cosmological-constant term when $g$ is varied), this means that the corresponding action functional is stationary at values $(g,\omega)$ of the spacetime metric and the principal $G$-connection, respectively, if and only if $g$ satisfies the Einstein equation with the stress-energy tensor of the Yang-Mills field and $\omega$ satisfies the source-free Yang-Mills equation.